soulshake/cv.soulshake.net/README.md

 This repo contains the source code and Dockerfile for [cv.soulshake.net](http://cv.soulshake.net).

-It serves a command-line version of my resume using [wopr](https://github.com/yaronn/wopr), node.js, Docker and [Convox](https://convox.com).
+It serves a command-line version of my resume using [wopr](https://github.com/yaronn/wopr), node.js, Docker and Swarm.

 To view it, run: